 - CHAP.
-I. Introductory Observations-Account of Dr. William Gouge of London, father of Mr. Thomas Gouge. - CHAP.
-II.
+I. Introductory Observations-Account of Dr. William Gouge of London, father of Mr. Thomas Gouge. - CHAP, II.
 Birth and early education of Mr. Gouge -his residence at Cambridge-Attention to literature in those days-Early religion of Mr. Gouge- Remarks on the occasional failure of parental exertions-State of education in England at the beginning of the seventeenth century. - CHAP.
 III.
-Mr. Gouge admitted into the church- His settlement at Colstein in Surgey-Transition to London in 1638-His general style of preaching-Pastoral Address to his People-Visitation of the Sick-Charity to the Poor-Instruction of Coor Children-Circulation of the Scriptures and Coor Children-Circulation of the Scriptures and prayers-Encouragement of Industry- Account of Mr. Thomas Firmin of London. - CHAP.
+Mr. Gouge admitted into the church- His settlement at Colsden in Surges-Transition to London in 1638-His general style of preaching-Pastonal Address to his People-Visitation of the Sick-Charity to the Poor-Instruction of Poor Children-Circulation of the Scriptures and Poor Children-Circulation of the Scriptures and Poor Children-Circulation of the Scriptures and American Conference of the Conference of the Conference Account of Mr. Thomas Firmin of London. - CHAP.
 IV.
-Separation of Mr. Gouge from his pastoral charge-Continuance of his islours in Londom-Great plague and fire, 1665, 1666 Mr. Gouge directs his attention to Wales-State of religion in that principality-Efforts to remedy prevalent evils-Labours of Mr. John Penry- Vavasor Powel, and others-State of Wales in 1552, 1660-Effects of the Restoration on Wales
+Separation of Mr. Gouge from his passtoral charge-Continuance of his labours in London-Great plague and fire, 1665, 1665 Mr. Gouge directs his attention to Wales-State of for religion in that principality-Efforts to remedy prevalent cvilis-Labours of Mr. John Penry- Vavasor Powel, and others-State of Wales in 1552, 1660-Effects of the Restoration on Wales

--Lahours of the ejected clergy-Commencement of Mr. Gouge's labours in behalf of Wales, 1662- Establishment of Schools-Circulation of good books-Origin of Circulating Schools-Account of the Rev. Griffith Jones-Success of his Plan- The Rev. Thomas Charles of Bala-Present State of Education in Wales.
+-Labours of the ejected clergy-Commencement of Mr. Gouge's labours in behalf of Wales, 1662- Establishment of Schools-Circulation of good books-Origin of Circulating Schools-Account of the Rev. Griffith Jones-Success of his Plan- The Rev. Thomas Charles of Bala-Present State of Education in Wales.

 CHAP.
-V. Mr. Gouge preaches in Wales-Persecuted-History of the Welch Translation of the Bible-Exertions of Mr. Gouge in circulating the Scriptures in Wales-His labours among the inmates of Christ's Hospital, London-His success -Death of Mr. Gouge.
+V. Mr. Gouge preaches in Wales-Persecuted-History of the Welch Translation of the Bible-Exertions of Mr. Gouge in circulating the Scriptures in Wales-His labours among the inmates of Christ's Hospital, London-His success-Death of Mr. Gouge.

 CHAP.
-VI.
-Character of Mr. Gouges-His piety- Humility-Liberality of spirit-Expansive charity -Testimonies in his favour by Archbishop Tillotson and others-Lines to his memory by Dr. Isaac Watts.
+VI, Character of Mr. Gouge.-His piety- Humility-Liberality of spirit.-Expansive charity -Testimonies in his favour by Archbishop Tillotson and others-Lines to his memory by Dr. Isaac Watts.

-Actibe Goodness
+Active Goodness